Cleveland Dear: Background

 Dear was the youngest of eleven children born to Mississippi natives James Mackburn Dear (1846–1925) and the former Sarah Jane Harper (1849–1932) in Sugartown in Beauregard Parish in western Louisiana.
 After early education in country schools, Dear graduated from Louisiana State University and its Paul M. Hebert Law Center, both in Baton Rouge.
 He was a member of Sigma Alpha Epsilon fraternity.
 In 1914, he received his law degree and was admitted that same year to the bar.
 At first, he was in partnership in Alexandria in Rapides Parish in Central Louisiana, with Frank H. Peterman in the firm Peterman & Dear.
 When V. H. Peterman, the father of Frank Peterman joined the firm, it became Peterman, Dear & Peterman.
 The firm handled local interests of the Texas & Pacific Railway and the Louisiana Railway and Navigation Company.

-On April 8, 1917, two days after the American entrance into World War I, Dear entered the United States Army officers' training camp at Fort Logan H. Roots in Arkansas, where he achieved the rank of first lieutenant in the field artillery.
-He was thereafter assigned to Camp Pike in Arkansas and then Fort Meade in Maryland, where he was discharged on December 14, 1918.
-He was then a captain in the Department of the Organized Reserve Corps.
-After his discharge, he was active in the newly established American Legion.
+On April 8, 1917, two days after the American entrance into World War I, Dear entered the United States Army officers' training camp at Fort Logan H. Roots in Arkansas, from which he received his commission as a second lieutenant of Field Artillery.
+He was then assigned to the 87th Division, which was undergoing organization and training at Camp Pike, Arkansas.
+When the 87 Division departed for France, several experienced soldiers including Dear were assigned form the nucleus of a new unit, the 11th Division, which was being organized at Fort Meade, Maryland.
+The war ended before the 11th Division could be transported to France, and Dear was discharged on December 14, 1918.
+He later served as a captain in the Organized Reserve Corps and was active in the newly established American Legion and other veterans' organizations.

 In April 1921, Dear married the former Marion Suzanne Anderson (died 1969), a native of Chicago, Illinois, who later resided in Milwaukee, Wisconsin.
-The couple had a daughter, Marion Dear Weber (1923-2009), and a son, Cleveland "Cleve" Dear, Jr. (1928-2015), a petroleum engineering graduate of both the Colorado School of Mines in Golden, Colorado, and LSU, who spent his later years with his wife and three children in Junction in Kimble County, Texas, where he died at the age of eighty-seven.
+The couple had a daughter, Marion Dear Weber (1923–2009), and a son, Cleveland "Cleve" Dear Jr. (1928–2015), a petroleum engineering graduate of both the Colorado School of Mines in Golden, Colorado, and LSU, who spent his later years with his wife and three children in Junction in Kimble County, Texas, where he died at the age of eighty-seven.

 Dear was a Baptist deacon; his wife was Episcopalian.
 He was active in the Masonic lodge, the Shriners, and the Benevolent and Protective Order of Elks.